Stofbrew/endoflife/letting-people-know/index.md

   <a id="section7" class="au-inpage-nav-section-link" href="#section7"></a>
 </h2>
 <section class="au-callout">
-    <h3 class="au-callout__heading">Before you apply</h3>
+     <h3 class="au-callout__heading au-callout__heading--sronly"> Before you apply</h3>
-    <p>Funeral directors often submit an application for you.
+    <p>Funeral directors will usually submit the application for you.
 If you are using a funeral director, check with them before you apply.
 </p>
 </section>

-You can submit your application along with your supporting documents:
+Submit your application with the supporting documents to any of the following:
 <ul>
   <li> <a href ="https://onlineforms.bdm.nsw.gov.au/application/death_details">online with Births, Deaths, and Marriages > </a> </li>
   <li> in person at a <a href="https://www.bdm.nsw.gov.au/Pages/contact-us/registry-office-locations.aspx"> Births, Deaths and Marriages office > </a></li>